-Carolyn Brown is an Assistant Professor at American University in the School of Communication’s Journalism division.
+Carolyn Brown is a Senior Lecturer at the Mayborn School of Journalism at the University of North Texas.
 Her area of expertise is Latino immigrant communities, the border, Latino representation in the media and the anti-immigrant movement.

 In 2011 she produced a documentary film, On the Line, distributed by the National Educational Telecommunications Association to PBS Stations nationwide.
 The film aired on PBS stations in 2011 and 2012 — more than 300 times in major markets across the country including Los Angeles, San Francisco, Phoenix, Miami, New Jersey, New York City and Denver.

 This film was shot in Arizona, on the border, during a time when the anti-immigrant sentiment was exploding.
 On the Line follows the Minutemen Civil Defense Corps and the anti-immigrant movement in Arizona.
 This film also examines the history of immigration in the United States.

 Brown produced and wrote two articles and 11 video shorts for the Investigative Reporting Workshop released in October 2011.
 These were part of a larger PBS FRONTLINE Lost in Detention investigation, which looked at the immigration detention system in the United States and the lives of those who cross the border.